chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: When toggling pytest mark skip on param, add trailing comma
+- [ ] fix: Use actual outcome should not be available for exceptions or binary operations (assert False)
+- [ ] fix: Introduce parameter object refactoring is not available no a str annotation
 - [ ] refactor: why do we need a different check during tests? `PyWrapHeuristics.isProtocol`
-- [ ] fix: Duplicate entries in refactoring menu
 - [ ] fix: Combine settings for parameter object
 - [ ] fix: Offer parameter object on whole function signature
 - [ ] fix: Do not offer local variable here `if __name__ == '__main__':`